Published: August 2020 | Updated: June 2023

 You can bet that more information about CBD is coming your way, both on this blog and in the news.
 For now, hopefully this helps debunk some of the information out there about CBD for dogs.

-Remember, high quality CBD is safe for dogs when administered in the correct dosage and concentration.
+Remember, high quality CBD is safe for dogs when administered at the correct dosage and concentration.
 Do your research about the best CBD for dogs and choose one that has been tested and verified by veterinarians.